Hendersonville / Henderson County, NC

 On the Buncombe County Turnpike

-Most settlers were subsistance farmers until the opening of the Buncombe County Turnpike in 1827, which established the area as an important gateway to the Blue Ridge.
-With the ability to transport produce and stock on the plank road to distant markets, the population of the region grew, and in 1847 the village of Hendersonville became a chartered city.
+Most early settlers were subsistence farmers.
+The opening of the Buncombe Turnpike in 1827 established the area as an important gateway to the Blue Ridge.
+With the ability to transport livestock and produce over the new road to markets in South Carolina came population growth.
+Hendersonville, the new county seat, received its state charter as a town in 1847.

-Hendersonville attracted merchants, lawyers and other professionals, as well as innkeepers whose clientele were travelers along the Buncombe Turnpike.
-The town was laid out with a center square on Main Street with a stuccoed brick Greek Revival courthouse built in 1844.
-In 1903, the county commissioners deemed the old courthouse inadequate and hired Biltmore supervising architect Richard Sharp Smith who designed the gold-domed Neo-Classical Revival courthouse that has recently been renovated and serves as home today to the county and the Henderson County Heritage Museum.
+Following the innkeepers who served travelers along the Buncombe Turnpike came merchants, lawyers and other professionals.
+The town’s streets were laid out around a center square on Main Street where a stuccoed brick Greek Revival Courthouse was completed in 1844.
+In 1903 the county commissioners deemed the old courthouse inadequate and hired Biltmore House resident architect Richard Sharp Smith to design a gold-domed Neo-Classical Revival courthouse.
+Completed in 1905, the courthouse was restored in 2008 and currently houses the county government and the Henderson County Heritage Museum.

 Historic Downtown Hendersonville